Royal Order of Bhutan

 The Royal Order of Bhutan (Dzongkha: Druk Thuksey / Druk Thugsey, meaning "Heart Son of the Thunder Dragon") is a medal awarded by the King of Bhutan.
 It was established by Jigme Dorji Wangchuck in 1966 and redesigned in 2008.

 Award

 It is awarded to people who had contributed in a variety of ways to the socio-economic, religious and political development and growth of Bhutan.

 It can be presented to both Bhutanese citizens and foreign nationals.

 Insignia

 This order consists of a single class consisting of a neck badge suspended by a collar and matching miniature contained in a fitted case featuring the “cross dorjee and the name of the order in gold block on the lid.

-The 65 mm badge consists of a large outer ring with silver crossed dorjees and eight gold lotus petals placed in between, with a red enameled circle within in, inside which a yellow enamel bears a golden portrait of the King.
+The 65 mm badge consists of a large outer ring with silver crossed dorjees and eight gold lotus petals placed in between, with a red enameled circle within, inside which a yellow enamel bears a golden portrait of the King.